Morphine and Joint dislocation - a phase IV clinical study of FDA data

 Summary:

-We study 167,300 people who have side effects when taking Morphine.
-Joint dislocation is found, especially among people who are female, 50-59 old, have been taking the drug for < 1 month, also take Cimzia and have Rheumatoid arthritis.
+Joint dislocation is reported as a side effect among people who take Morphine (morphine sulfate), especially for people who are female, 50-59 old, have been taking the drug for < 1 month also take Cimzia, and have Rheumatoid arthritis.

 What is Morphine?

 Morphine has active ingredients of morphine sulfate.
-It is used in pain.
-Currently, eHealthMe is studying from 169,470 Morphine users.
+It is often used in pain. eHealthMe is studying from 182,913 Morphine users.
+Check the latest studies of Morphine.

 What is Joint dislocation?

-Joint dislocation (a joint position is changed from normal position) is found to be associated with 1,544 drugs and 897 conditions by eHealthMe.
-Currently, we are studying 12,732 people who have Joint dislocation.
+Joint dislocation (a joint position is changed from normal position) is found to be associated with 1,009 drugs and 921 conditions by eHealthMe.
+Check the latest studies of Joint dislocation.

-Gender of people who have Joint dislocation when taking Morphine*:
+What is the gender of people who have Joint dislocation when taking Morphine? *

-Age of people who have Joint dislocation when taking Morphine *:
+What is the age of people who have Joint dislocation when taking Morphine? *

-Common side effects people have besides Joint dislocation *:
+What are other side effects people have besides Joint dislocation? *

 * Approximation only.
 Some reports may have incomplete information.